ricnov/Scripts/README.md

 # First Scripts

-List of Matlab, C and R scripts for my personal portfolio.
+List of Python, Matlab, C and R scripts for my personal portfolio.